nathanmarlor/promptathon/levels/intermediate/06-excel-analysis/readme.md

 ### Formula Generation

 ```
-Context: I need a formula to calculate [specific metric] for [purpose].

-Language: Clear explanation of what the formula does.

-Examples: Show me:
-- The formula itself
-- How to apply it
-- What inputs it needs

-Audience: Someone with [basic/intermediate] Excel skills.

-Request: Create a formula that calculates [specific metric].
+Create a formula that calculates [specific metric].
 Explain what it does and how to use it.
 ```

+Examples:
+- "Calculate year-over-year growth percentage for each row"
+- "Add a column showing running total of revenue"
+- "Calculate what percentage each region contributes to the total"

 ---